-Thanks for giving me a look and welcome to my website.
-If you’re looking for architects in Jackson Hole, Wyoming, I’ve pulled together projects to showcase some of my work and give a brief explanation of who I am and how I approach architecture.
-There’s much to know and if you’re interested, I have a brochure that’s a bit more in depth.
-I’d also love to meet with you to discuss your project and determine if we’d be a good fit.
+Thanks for giving us a look and welcome to our website.
+If you’re looking for architects in Jackson Hole, Wyoming, we’ve pulled together projects to showcase some of our work and give a brief explanation of who we are and how we approach architecture.
+There’s much to know and if you’re interested, we have a brochure that’s a bit more in depth.
+We’d also love to meet with you to discuss your project and determine if we’d be a good fit.

-Please enjoy the photos and don’t hesitate to let me know if I can do anything for you, there’s a contact tab for getting in touch.
+Please enjoy the photos and don’t hesitate to let us know if we can do anything for you, there’s a contact tab for getting in touch.

 Design Associates Architects (d|a) is a small firm with a long and rich history in the valley.